It's no surprise that the word "Acid" can only make you think of destruction!

 While hyaluronic acid can't fill severe acne pores, it can surely help with the redness and visible signs of scarring.
 Furthermore, it can protect your skin from environmental pollution, making it firmer and glowing outside.

 The molecules of hyaluronic acid hold twice the weight found in regular tap water.
 When applied to the skin in the form of cream or serum, it can deeply hydrate and cleanse the upper layer of your skin.
-Using it bolster the strength of the outermost layer of your skin, and can showcase effective results against bacteria and irritant dead cells.
+Using it bolsters the strength of the outermost layer of your skin, and can showcase effective results against bacteria and irritant dead cells.

 Acne-Prone Skin - To the rescue